2022 Shetland Islands Council election: North Isles by-election

-A by-election was called shortly after the election in North Isles ward due to the lack of nominations received at the full election of the council.
+A by-election was called shortly after the election in the North Isles ward due to the lack of nominations received at the full election of the council.
 The by-election was held on 4 August 2022.
-Two of the declared candidates, Stewart Douglas and Marie Williamson, stood unsuccessfully in other wards (Shetland South and Lerwick North & Bressay respectively) during the full election.
-The by-election was won by Robert Thomson.
+Two of the candidates, Stewart Douglas and Marie Williamson, had stood unsuccessfully in other wards (Shetland South and Lerwick North and Bressay respectively) during the full election.
+The by-election was won by independent candidate Robert Thomson.